 I. NYIT's Core Curriculum and Core Learning Outcomes

-Beginning with the class entering in the fall of 2010, NYIT undergraduate students are now required to complete a new 38-credit core currculum designed to build seven competencies:
+Beginning with the class entering in the fall of 2010, NYIT undergraduate students are now required to complete a new 38-credit core curriculum designed to build seven competencies:

 This new curriculum was created in response to NYIT's institutional goal to become "a model 21st-century university" by 2030.
-Derived from research findings about the skills needed in a 21st-century workforce, the curriculum is outcome based.
-Students' mastery of the seven competencies is measured both during core courses and in the major at the time of graduation.
+Derived from research findings about the skills needed in a 21st-century workforce, the curriculum is outcome-based.
+Students' mastery of the seven competencies is measured both during core courses and in their major at the time of graduation.

-Assessment activities related to this new core curriculum are designed to provide information (1) that will allow faculty to improve the newly introduced courses and (2) that will demonstrate the degree to which students have attained mastery of the competencies.
+Assessment activities related to this new core curriculum are designed to provide information that: (1) will allow faculty to improve the newly introduced courses; and (2) will demonstrate the degree to which students have attained mastery of the competencies.

 II.
 NYIT Core Learning Outcomes